-Since 2015, Dr. Muñoz has served as Chair and Senior Editor of the National Opera Association’s Sacred in Opera Initiative and Journal, that explores through research and performance, the interplay between music-drama and the ideologies of world religions.
-Commited to providing robust dialogue and respectful discourse that models what it means to produce music and theatre material in an increasingly diverse world, in his role as chair and senior editor, Dr. Muñoz has worked on strengthening SIO’s posture on religious and spiritual diversity, highlighting operas and staged oratorios that engage with Buddhist, Bahá’í, Islamic, Judeo-Christian and other religious practices.
+From 2015-2021, Dr. Muñoz served as Chair and Senior Editor of the NOA’s Sacred in Opera Initiative and Journal, that explores through research and performance, the interplay between music-drama and the ideologies of world religions.
+Committed to providing robust dialogue and respectful discourse that models what it means to produce music and theatre material in an increasingly diverse world, in his role as chair and senior editor, Dr. Muñoz worked on strengthening SIO’s posture on religious and spiritual diversity, highlighting operas and staged oratorios that engage with Buddhist, Bahá’í, Islamic, Judeo-Christian and other religious practices.
 He has collaborated and produced material for numerous composers, among them Alice Parker, Murray Boren, Marisa Michelson, Daniel Crozier, Tawnie Olsen, Gayla Morgen, Susan Bingham, Philip Seward, Bruce Trinkley, David Wolfson, Jody Nagel, William David Cooper, Gisle Kverndok, Andrew Barnes Jamieson, and Jennifer Margaret Barker.

 His productions often seek to engage students into collaboration with faculty research, providing windows into wholistic practices in teaching— where the scholarship seeks to inform the pedagogy.
 In his capacity as curator, he’s overseen and collaborated with students and faculty throughout the nation which include: Indiana Wesleyan University, Butler University, University of Delaware, Indiana University Jacobs School of Music, Northwestern University, University of Delaware, Southern Utah University, Columbus State University, Gettysburg College, Central Michigan University, University of the Pacific, Stony Brook University and the Manhattan School of Music.

 In 2020, Isaí was named the National Opera Association’s Vice President for Conferences.
 With twenty years of experience in exploring the intersection between music and theater through innovation and hybridized forms, Dr. Muñoz is currently leading NOA’s conference programs through the Covid-19 Pandemic, pushing the boundaries of music-drama in a virtual setting.